deathbeds/urljsf/README.md

 [rjsf]: https://github.com/rjsf-team/react-jsonschema-form
 [bootstrap]: https://github.com/twbs/bootstrap

+GitHub projects can use `prjsf` as a standalone [CLI tool](#command-line) or [sphinx](#sphinx) extension to create static HTML forms that jumpstart contibution to
+data-driven:

+- galleries
+- on-demand build services
+- precise test descriptions

-With a `prjsf`-built form on a static web host, users:
+When visiting a `prjsf`-built form, users:

-- work with a precise, [JSON Schema][json-schema]-constrained HTML form, optionally with...
+- see with an interative [JSON Schema][json-schema]-constrained HTML form, optionally with...
   - ... a [user interface schema][ui-schema]
   - ... pre-filled data